phasedchirp/nps-models/README.md

 ## Contents:

 * NPS-multinomial.stan: Stan code modeling response proportions as a multinomial distribution.
-Makes some incorrect assumptions, but faster and less prone to sampling problems.
+Makes some incorrect assumptions (specifically that differences like 1 vs 2 are not distinct from differences like 1 vs 10), but faster and less prone to sampling problems.
 * NPS-multinomial-groups.stan: Same as above, but estimates proportions conditional on some group membership predictor
 * NPS-cumulative.stan: Stan code modeling responses using an ordered/cumulative logit model.
 Better assumption-wise and less of a hassle to incorporate non-categorical predictor variables.
 Throws some (usually harmless) warnings about rejected metropolis proposals.
 * NPS-models.R: R code for running models.
 Will require some editing to use.